Meet the Board of Directors

 Lynn Frazier, PE, PTOE (Treasurer)

 Lynn is a traffic operations engineer who splits her time between James W. Sewall Company and sister-company Frazier Signal Technologies.
 She graduated from the University of Maine in 2006 with her BS in Civil and Environmental Engineering.
-Lynn has 16 years’ experience focused in Maine with the majority of her time spent on signal design, construction phasing and operational analysis.
-This is her 2nd year serving as the Treasurer and she is also a Past-President of the Maine Section.
+Lynn has 16 years’ experience focused on Maine with the majority of her time spent on signal design, construction phasing and operational analysis.
+This is her 5th year serving as the Treasurer and she is also a Past-President of the Maine Section.
 Lynn is originally from Medway and currently resides in Enfield with her husband, Charles, and their two children.

-Ben Smith, PE (Director Year 2)
+Ben Smith, PE (Vice President)

 Ben grew up in Old Town, Maine.
 He graduated from the University of Maine in 2017 with a Bachelor’s Degree in Civil and Environmental Engineering.
 During his time there, he was a member of the concrete canoe team and served as the vice president of the ASCE student chapter.
 He then continued at UMaine to complete a Master’s Degree in Civil and Environmental Engineering with a focus in structural engineering and mechanics in 2019.
 During this time, he was a research assistant at the Advanced Structures and Composites Center, developing a hybrid thermoplastic composite and concrete deck system.
 Ben currently lives in Topsham, Maine and is a bridge engineer for the Falmouth branch of T. Y. Lin International.